TheAhmedRmdan/PyAccounting/README.md

 ## Installation

 To use PyAccounting, you need to have Python 3.x installed.
-You can install PyAccounting using pip:

 ```shell
 git clone https://github.com/AhmedRmdan/PyAccounting.git